The Impact of Enmeshment Trauma: 7 Life-Altering Effects You Need to Know

 Why Enmeshment Trauma is Harmful

-Effects of Enmeshment trauma are deep on children.
-For example, a child may feel that they are responsible for their parents’ emotions or happiness.
-This can cause a constant fear of making decisions that might upset the family dynamic, even as an adult.
-This fear of upsetting others and the pressure to constantly meet others’ emotional needs can result in deep-rooted anxiety and stress.
+Children are particularly affected by enmeshment trauma.
+A youngster might believe, for instance, that they are in charge of their parents’ feelings.
+This might generate a continual anxiety of making decisions that can upset the family dynamic, even as an adult.
+This dread of upsetting others and the pressure to always address others’ emotional needs can result in deep-rooted anxiety and stress.

 Effects of Enmeshment Trauma and Mental Health